Dr. Kevin M. Klotz

 Dr. Klotz has served as a guest conductor for choral/orchestral concerts in the school community.
 In 2010, he was invited to conduct the Alief School District Fall Choral Concert, leading nearly 200 high school choral and orchestral students in a performance of Mozart’s Requiem.
 In 2014, Dr. Klotz served as the guest conductor for Fort Bend ISD’s annual performance of Handel’s Messiah.
 This concert featured choir members from across the district in collaboration with the Austin High School Orchestra.

-Dr. Klotz was recently appointed the Instructor of Music/Director of Choirs at Wharton County Junior College.
-In addition to conducting the choral ensembles, he teaches courses in Music Appreciation and Sight Singing and Ear Training.
-Dr. Klotz is an active and participating member of American Choral Directors Association, Texas Choral Directors Association, and National Pastoral Musicians.
+Dr. Klotz teaches at Wharton County Junior College.
+He is also an active and participating member of American Choral Directors Association, Texas Choral Directors Association, and National Pastoral Musicians.